Rebecca Fitzgerald

-Rebecca Clare Fitzgerald OBE FRS FMedSci HonFREng (born September 1968) is a British medical researcher (born September 1968) whose work focuses on the early detection and treatment of oesophageal cancers.
-She is a tenured Professor of Cancer Prevention and Program Leader at the Medical Research Council Cancer Unit of the University of Cambridge.
-In addition to her professorship, Fitzgerald is currently the Director of Medical Studies for Trinity College, Cambridge, where she is also a Fellow.
-She is also an Honorary Consultant in Gastroenterology and General Medicine at Cambridge's Addenbrooke's Hospital.
-She is also the co-leader of the CRUK Cambridge Institute Early Detection Programme.
+Rebecca Clare Fitzgerald OBE FRS FMedSci HonFREng (born September 1968) is a British medical researcher who studies cancer evolution to find new ways to detect and prevent cancer, with a particular focus on oesophageal cancer.
+She is a tenured Professor of Cancer Prevention and is the founding Director at the Early Cancer Institute of the University of Cambridge.

+Fitzgerald is a Fellow and Director of Medical Studies at Trinity College, Cambridge, and Honorary Consultant in Gastroenterology and Cancer Medicine at Cambridge's Addenbrooke's Hospital.
+She is the leader of the CRUK Cambridge Centre Early Detection Programme and Cambridge lead for the CRUK Alliance of Cancer Early Detection (ACED).

 Education

-Fitzgerald received a MA Cantab and a MB BChir in Medicine from Girton College, Cambridge in 1992.
-In 1997, she completed an MD at Stanford University under the guidance of George Triadafilopoulos.
+Fitzgerald received a Master of Arts degree and a Bachelor of Medicine, Bachelor of Surgery in Medicine from the University of Cambridge where she was an undergraduate student of Girton College, Cambridge in 1992.
+In 1997, she completed a Doctor of Medicine at Stanford University under the guidance of George Triadafilopoulos.